signalfx/tracing-examples/jaeger-java-spring-boot-web/README.md

     };
 }
 ```

-See [SignalFxJaegerReporterConfiguration.java](https://github.com/signalfx/tracing-examples/tree/spring-boot-examples/jaeger-java-spring-boot-web/src/main/java/com/signalfx/tracing/examples/SignalFxJaegerReporterConfiguration.java) for the full source code.
+See [SignalFxJaegerReporterConfiguration.java](./src/main/java/com/signalfx/tracing/examples/SignalFxJaegerReporterConfiguration.java) for the full source code.

 ### 3. Define Spring properties

-`spring.application.name` is used as the `Service Name` and is picked up by core
+`spring.application.name` is used as the service name and is picked up by core
 OpenTracing libraries. `opentracing.reporter.signalfx.access_token` is required
 to send data to SignalFx.

 ```ini
 spring.application.name=Coin Flip
 opentracing.reporter.signalfx.access_token=<<Access Token>>